tripleaceinnovations/API/README.md

 messages, specifically whether or not a message is a palindrome.

 Application is written in Go Programming Language
-You can perform basic CRUD(CREATE, READ, UPDATE and DELETE) operations
+You can perform basic CRUD (CREATE, READ, UPDATE and DELETE) operations on the endpoint

 ## Directory Structure
 ```